Crypto-Cat/CTF/ctf_events/2023/cyber_apocalypse_23/pwn/pandoras_box/pandoras_box.md

 ---
-Name: Pandora's Box
+name: Pandora (2023)
+event: HackTheBox Cyber Apocalypse - Intergalactic Chase CTF 2023
-Category: Pwn
+category: Pwn
-Difficulty: Easy
+description: Writeup for Pandora (Pwn) - HackTheBox Cyber Apocalypse - Intergalactic Chase CTF (2023) 💜
+layout:
+    title:
+        visible: true
+    description:
+        visible: true
+    tableOfContents:
+        visible: false
+    outline:
+        visible: true
+    pagination:
+        visible: true
 ---

+# Pandora

 ## Description

->You stumbled upon one of Pandora's mythical boxes.
+> You stumbled upon one of Pandora's mythical boxes.
 Would you be curious enough to open it and see what's inside, or would you opt to give it to your team for analysis?

 ## Solution

 Classic ret2libc attack.
 First, find the offset to RIP.

 ```bash
 cyclic -l haaaaaaa
 Finding cyclic pattern of 8 bytes: b'haaaaaaa' (hex: 0x6861616161616161)